Impact of Position Uncertainty on the Secrecy Performance of Pinching Antenna Systems: Simulation Results

 Fig.~2b shows the SOP versus the secrecy-rate threshold $R_{\mathrm{th}}$ at a fixed average SNR.
 As expected, increasing $R_{\mathrm{th}}$ imposes stricter secrecy requirements, leading to a gradual rise in the SOP across all considered schemes.
 The fixed-antenna system exhibits the highest outage levels, reflecting its limited ability to enhance legitimate reception or mitigating eavesdropping.
 In contrast, PAS under ideal pinching significantly reduces SOP by dynamically steering the radiating point toward the legitimate user.
-When pinching-position uncertainty is introduced, the SOP increases, reflecting the impact of imperfect spatial adaptation.
-Nevertheless, the PAS consistently outperforms the fixed-antenna baseline even under uncertainty, demonstrating both the robustness and the accuracy of the analytical model.
+When pinching-position uncertainty is introduced, the SOP increases due to imperfect positioning of the radiating point.
+Consequently, the spatial advantage offered by PAS is partially reduced.
+Nevertheless, PAS consistently outperforms the fixed-antenna benchmark, indicating that its secrecy advantage remains robust even under practical activation-position uncertainty.

-Fig.~2c depicts the SOP versus the correlation coefficient $\rho$ between the legitimate and eavesdropping channels for the proposed PAS under different uncertainty levels.
-As $\rho$ increases, SOP monotonically degrades for all considered schemes, since stronger channel dependence allows the eavesdropper to benefit from favorable propagation conditions experienced by the legitimate receiver.
-The PAS achieves the lowest SOP under ideal pinching conditions, while higher uncertainty result in inferior secrecy performance due to the reduced effectiveness of spatial focusing.
+Fig.~2c depicts the SOP versus the correlation coefficient $\rho$ between the legitimate and eavesdropping channels under different uncertainty levels.
+As $\rho$ increases, SOP generally degrades, since stronger channel dependence enables the eavesdropper to benefit from favorable propagation conditions experienced by the legitimate receiver.
+As a result, the spatial discrimination capability of PAS is reduced, making it more difficult to favor Bob over Eve, particularly when the two receivers experience similar geometry-dependent propagation conditions.
+These results highlight that activation-position uncertainty affects secrecy performance not only through reduced spatial focusing, but also through the uncertainty-induced statistical dependence between the legitimate and eavesdropping links, underscoring the importance of explicitly accounting for uncertainty-induced dependence when evaluating the secrecy performance of practical PAS.